zowe/sample-spring-boot-api-service/zowe-api-dev/README.md

 # Zowe REST API SDK Command Line Tool

-Provides convinence functions to build native code, deploy REST API, and start it in a form of a CLI tool `zowe-api`.
+Provides convenience functions to build native code, deploy REST API, and start it in a form of a CLI tool `zowe-api`.

 ## Installation